alyssadata/functional-source-line-requirement/system-requirement.md

 ## Why the Source-Line Is Functionally Required

-AI Foundations is not a generic AI output layer.
+AI Foundations is not generic AI output.

 It is not a prompt collection.